Ry-C123/Ry-C123.github.io/MDS/AmazonRev.md

 These word clouds have been moderated slightly to avoid giving away any top secret info!

 Using the data collected, I was able to inform multiple pillars of the company, from R&D to Marketing!
-This helped tailor advertising strategy throughout the year and reveled pain points of us
+This helped tailor advertising strategy throughout the year and reveled pain points we can fix (one was ergonomics for design, the other was lowering the weight of the product).

+In addition to scoping sentiment and product improvement.
+This technique has also proven benefitial to fight patent infringments or competitor claims quickly.
+One can scour reviews for comments relating to a technology or product as proof as a way to counter aguments.
+I successfully shot down two competitor patents claiming a technology my company had be using for years and prevented us from getting sued once; using the reviews as evidence the invention already existed in the product portfolio.

-### Code
+## The Code

 ```python
 import random